-SSAs bind to somatostatin receptors, inhibiting secretion of growth hormone.
-This activity is also associated with undesirable inhibition of other endocrine hormones (eg, insulin, glucagon) in locations outside the pituitary.
+First-generation SSAs bind to somatostatin receptors, inhibiting the secretion of growth hormone.
+However, they are also associated with undesirable inhibition of other endocrine hormones (insulin, glucagon) in locations outside the pituitary.

-We believe that veldoreotide may offer an improved safety and efficacy profile—compared with current SSAs—because of its differentiated activation of somatostatin receptor subtypes.
-Veldoreotide has received orphan drug designation for acromegaly in the US and EU.
+Veldoreotide may offer an improved safety and efficacy profile compared to other SSAs because of its differentiated activation of somatostatin receptor subtypes.

 No serious adverse events were observed, and mostly mild adverse events typical for SSAs such as injection site reactions and gastrointestinal side effects were reported.
 There was no evidence that veldoreotide adversely affects the liver, kidneys, or other organ systems, including the cardiovascular system.